 The majority of my engagement ring clients usually come and see me after some very intensive research, usually on ‘Dr Google’!
-I have just managed to update my diamond education section of my website, please go to www.orsini.co.nz.
-To be truly educated takes years of practical knowledge and courses, therefore I recommend a visit to the store to discuss in more detail.
+To be truly educated takes years of practical knowledge and courses, therefore I recommend visiting our Orsini Atelier to discuss diamonds in more detail.

 Diamonds have been mysteriously forged from within the earth approximately 3500 million years ago.
 They have always been prized for their rarity as well as being symbols of enchantment and love.